LibreSolar/libresolar.github.io/_docs/2a_pcb_layout.md

 Except for some old boards, all Libre Solar electronics hardware is built using the open source PCB design software [KiCad 5](http://kicad-pcb.org/).

 As KiCad version 5 contains lots of interesting new features (better rendering, rounded pads, STEP export, better symbol file format), the Libre Solar PCBs were recently converted to this version.
-Unfortunately, the files are not compatible with the older KiCad version 4 anymore.
-Please download the nightly builds or the stable KiCad version 5 as soon as it is released.

 Custom footprints and symbols are saved in separate repositories: